 In summary, the Reserve Bank is unpersuaded by the arguments that reform of the designated credit card schemes constitutes a regulatory bias that favours the three party card schemes, American Express and Diners Club.
 No convincing reasons have been provided why private-sector regulations in the dominant credit card networks are to be preferred, in the public interest, to publicly-determined standards that promote efficiency and lower costs in the payments system.
 The way in which competitive forces will play out between credit cards, charge cards and other payment instruments will depend on how cardholders and merchants react to more efficient price signals.
-Credit card services can be expected to make a more efficient choice between payment instruments; as well, lower merchant service fees offered by members of the designated credit card schemes will give merchants a stronger negotiating position in their dealings with the three party card schemes.
+Credit cardholders faced with fees more closely aligned to the costs of providing credit card services can be expected to make a more efficient choice between payment instruments; as well, lower merchant service fees offered by members of the designated credit card schemes will give merchants a stronger negotiating position in their dealings with the three party card schemes.
 Such responses will promote a more efficient allocation of resources and a reduction in overall costs in the Australian payments system.